search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-When you’re starting your own business, you might need support in many different ways.
-This could mean support with your day-to-day operations, legal support, financial support, or support with new opportunities.
-There are many ways you can search for business resources and lenders willing to give you start-up money.
-The Small Business Administration (SBA) is a popular way to start.
+When an entrepreneur starts a new business, they might need support in a variety of ways.
+This could include support for day-to-day operations, legal support, financial support, or new business opportunities.
+There are many ways new business owners can search for business resources and lenders willing to provide start-up money.
+The Small Business Administration (SBA) is a popular resource for many new companies.

 What is the Small Business Administration?